Pernambuco Crochet Hook

 This beautiful hand turned crochet hook is made from Pernambuco from the forest of Brazil.
 Pernambuco is the premier wood used for making bows for stringed instruments.
-This hook is shaped with a larger handle to relieve stress on the hand and wrist when crocheting.
+It's shaped with a larger handle to relieve stress on the hand and wrist when crocheting.
 The hook has an Ergonomic shape that fits nicely in the hand.

 The crochet hook measures 5 3/4" to 8" long depending on the size of the hook and is 3/4" to 1" in diameter at its widest.

 Sizes K (6.5mm) and smaller are 5 3/4" to 6" long.

 Sizes L (8mm to M (9mm) are 6 1/2" to 71/4" long.

 Sizes N (10mm) and larger are 7" to 8" long.